uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/swapping-senior-management-for-students2.md

 I’d always had teaching in mind, because I’d really enjoyed the work I’d done with young people and children in my previous job.
 I felt a spark and the creativity that comes with that.
 I wanted to become a teacher for that reason but also because of the passion and enthusiasm I have for languages, which I wanted to pass on.

-"The best parts of teaching for me are seeing that lightbulb moment when a child suddenly understands something they didn't before."
+> The best parts of teaching for me are seeing that lightbulb moment when a child suddenly understands something they didn't before.

 Making the decision to leave an established career wasn’t easy, and I had to be sure Iwas making the right decision.
 I went to a ‘train to teach roadshow’, taking the opportunity to speak to experienced teachers, schools and universities that offer teacher training and fellow professionals seeking to establish a new career in teaching.